 Now on next Screen Select Search Automatically For updated driver software.
 This will check available updated driver if found any new version this will install, After that restart windows and check.

 Use the Roll Back Driver option

-To use roll back driver option open device manager through right click on start menu and select device manager.
-Now look for Sound, video and game controllers and Expand it.
-Here Right click on High Definition Audio Device And select properties.
-A new popup will open here move to Driver tab you will get Roll Back Driver option As shown bellow image.
+To use the rollback driver option open device manager through right-click on the start menu and select device manager.
+Now look for Sound, video and game controllers and expand it.
+Here Right-click on High Definition Audio Device And select properties.
+A new popup will open here move to the Driver tab you will get the Roll Back Driver option As shown bellow image.

 Note : Roll Back Driver option only available when you upgrade the audio driver from old to new one.